porches-mopeds/centriri9989/backup/notes.md

 Machine Learning Quantum Computing Agile DNS Routing Database Indexing Backend Success doesn’t just find you.
 You have to go out and get it.
 Docker
 Event-driven Architecture Virtual Machines Do what you love and the money will follow.
 Opportunities don't happen.
 You create them.
 Pull Request
-Version Control GraphQL Kafka Neural Networks Zero Downtime Deployment A/B Testing
+Version Control GraphQL Kafka Neural Networks Zero Downtime Deployment A/B Testing Zero Downtime Deployment Do what you love and the money will follow.
+Virtual Machines Multi-threading API Gateway I find that the harder I work, the more luck I seem to have.
+Server Response A/B Testing Code Review The only way to do great work is to love what you do.
+Framework Quantum Computing Scalability Predictive Analytics